(8 MIN READ)

 But that’s just the beginning of a new story.

 The WLA market has continued to evolve over the last several years.
-Vendors have consolidated (CA acquired Automic and then Broadcom acquired CA, for example) and have taken their product offerings in different directions.
-Several key vendors in the WLA market have continued to build out the capabilities of their platforms in order to better support process orchestration.
+Vendors have consolidated and taken their product offerings in different directions.
+Several key vendors in the WLA market have continued to build out the capabilities of their platforms to better support process orchestration.

-There are four main trends that market-leading WLA platforms are designed to help IT address:
+There are four main trends that industry-leading WLA platforms and SOAPs help IT address:

-1. Proliferation of disparate tools and distributed environments
+1. A proliferation of disparate tools and distributed environments

-2. Rising importance of multi-cloud and hybrid-cloud environments
+2. The rising importance of multi-cloud and hybrid cloud environments

 3. The shift towards DevOps and agile methodologies